What Helps Suboxone Withdrawal

 When someone enters rehab to receive help for an opioid addiction they may be prescribed a drug called Suboxone.
 It is an MAT drug that can help reduce cravings and help reduce the risk of relapse.
 This can allow them to become more stable early in the recovery process.

 Sometimes, though, this drug can itself become a problem.
-It is also an opioid, which means it can carry the risk for abuse or addiction.
+It is also an opioid, which means it can carry the risk of abuse or addiction.
 Others, who are not in the MAT program or in recovery, may seek out Suboxone for abuse.

 One of the signs of Suboxone addiction is when the drug’s effects wear off and trigger withdrawal symptoms.
 This is a sign of drug dependence, as the body and brain now demand it.
 Keep reading to learn more about Suboxone withdrawals.